 Many project teams will include members from humanities disciplines and from other fields such as preservation, information and computer science, and natural science.
 The exact mix of specialists will depend on the specific nature of the project.
-While NEH strongly encourages projects that bring together participants from various backgrounds and expects applicants to explain how their project results will be broadly significant, you must also articulate the direct benefits that your project will have for humanities work, including research, educational programming, or public programming.
-In short, your project team should embody a welldefined humanities perspective that can frame your objectives and guide the project to successful completion.
+NEH encourages projects that bring together participants from various backgrounds and expects applicants to explain how their project results will be broadly significant.
+In addition, you must articulate the direct benefits that your project will have for humanities work, including research, educational programming, or public programming.
+In short, your project team should embody a well-defined humanities perspective that can frame your objectives and guide the project to successful completion.
 Such a perspective may be provided by members of an advisory committee, consultant(s), a project co-director, or another participant.